Skip to content

 Dibs is controversial.
 Dibs can lead people to damage cars, arguments, or even violence.
 Violent crimes committed over Dibs should not be a worry as our Cook County State’s Attorney, Kim Foxx, will not prosecute crimes of mutual combat.
 Our lenient judges will probably throw the cases out if she approves charges.

 Columnists and editorial boards have written pro, con, and humorous articles about the practice over the decades.
 Former mayors supported the tradition.
 Former Mayor Lori Lightfoot discouraged Dibs, though she understands it- whatever that means.
 We do not know what Mayor Brandon Johnson’s view on dibs is.
-I am sure it will be a nonsensical statement filled with terms like equity, snow justice, and other inanities.
+I am sure it will be a nonsensical statement filled with terms like equity, parking justice, and other inanities.

 How popular is Dibs?
 There are social media pages about the tradition.
 There is a Facebook page too, Chicago Dibs.
 Dibs is a form of tolerated subversiveness in Chicago.
 People take to the streets with their shovels and snow blowers to clear a parking space, then put up the barricades.
 They worked hard for it, risking the widow making heart-a-stroke.
 They earned it.
 That space is theirs.
 “Whose streets?
 Our streets.”
 Why should some lazy, low-life motherless mook, mameluke, or jamoke be entitled to reap the benefits of their hard work?